mirjamscheib/Semester_Project/Readme.md

 <!-- Which R concepts, functions, packages will you mainly use.
 What additional spatial analysis methods will you be using? -->

-## Risk analysis (Mirj)
+## - Risk analysis (Mirj)
 The biggest challenges/problems probably occur with obtaining, handling and analysing the weather data.
+If not sufficient weather data is available (meaning not every movement space of all students can be covered), it would be possible to filter our data so that only trajectories within sufficient weather data coverage will be analysed.

 <!-- What could be the biggest challenges/problems you might face?
 What is your plan B? -->